 We made reservations at Chattahoochee Bend State Park several months in advance.
 Many of the ranger-led programs at the park sell out, and the hike and paddle is very popular, so we knew we need to plan ahead.
-So glad we did, this trip was a wonderful way to get out on a beautiful Saturday and enjoy nature.
+We’re so glad we did, because this trip was a wonderful way to get out on a beautiful Saturday and enjoy nature.

-We arrived early on a Saturday morning, driving the hour and 15 minutes from the house and pulled up to the visitors center about twenty minutes before the program began.
+We arrived early on a Saturday morning, driving the hour and 15 minutes from the house and pulled up to the Visitors Center about 20 minutes before the hike and paddle program began.
 Plenty of time to explore a little before heading out on our adventure.

-We started our adventure at the Visitor’s Center.
 My husband and I did not camp at Chattahoochee Bend, instead, we opted to drive down the morning of the program.
 I expected the park to be close to the highway exit (not sure why) but it’s about 25 minutes out into the country.
-It was actually nice to get off the fast-food lined streets and decompress a little on the way to the park.
+It was actually nice to get off the fast food-lined streets and decompress a little on the way to the park.

-The hooch hike and paddle is one of several programs offered at Chattahoochee Bend State Park, Newnan, Ga.
-Our small group consisted of a couple who had recently moved to the Newnan area and had enjoyed the hike and paddle so much in November, they returned in March to do it again.
+The Hooch Hike and Paddle is one of several programs sometimes offered at Chattahoochee Bend State Park.
+Our small group consisted of a couple who had recently moved to the Newnan area and had enjoyed the Hike and Paddle so much in November, they returned in March to do it again.

 Another gentleman was a recent transplant from Memphis.
 A young couple from Baxley, Ga. was vacationing with the in-laws.
-Her father-in-law went on the hike and paddle with us while grandma watched their two-year-old back at the campsite.
+Her father-in-law went on the Hike and Paddle with us while grandma watched their 2-year-old back at the campsite.

 Joe, our guide, is a special ed school teacher during the week, but enjoys getting out into nature.
 He was a scout who never grew up, and a perfect guide through the forest, telling us about this young park and pointing out improvements the park system continues to make.